Learn how to make hand sanitizer without alcohol with our simple step by step guide!

-The global breakout of the COVID-19 pandemic has resulted in various supply shortages all over the world.
+The global breakout of the COVID-19 pandemic has resulted in many people around the world becoming more aware of germs.

 In this quick article, we are going to share the best way to make hand sanitizer without alcohol and we are also sharing vital secrets on how you can make your own alcohol-based sanitizer at home.